 Best for small kitchen: Kuhn Rikon 4th Burner Pot

 Kuhn Rikon’s 4th Burner Pot was specifically designed to be used on the smallest burner found on a stovetop.
 If you’re shopping for a home cook who cares about efficiency, this gift will please them immeasurably.
 The pot comes with a steam basket, which can also be used to boil smaller vegetables or thick pasta (think rigatoni) and easily lift them out of boiling water.
 Small touches, like the covering on the top and side handles that make both parts grippier are especially nice touches.
 We guarantee the chef in your life doesn’t have this tool in their arsenal, and they’ll immediately begin figuring out the most efficient ways to use it.

-Heritage Steel 3 Quart Saucepan is the type of kitchen tool that many home chefs aspire to use, and giving it as a gift could make that a reality.
-The 5-ply stainless steel saucepan heats up evenly, but its handle is bent at such an angle that it won’t be exposed to the heat from your stove, so your favorite home chef has a lower chance of burning their hand while adjusting it.
-The company also reinforced the steel in this saucier with titanium to improve its durability, which is what you want from a kitchen tool that may never leave your friend or family member’s stovetop.
+Misen’s 3 Quart Saucepan is the type of kitchen tool that many home chefs aspire to use, and giving it as a gift could make that a reality.
+The 5-ply stainless steel saucepan heats up evenly, but its handle is designed to be easy to hold and reduce its heat exposure.
+Three of this saucier’s layers are made out of aluminum, which conducts heat more quickly to cut down on the cook time.
+This construction also allows the saucepan to withstand heat of up to 800 degrees if you need to prepare food in the oven.
 Whether they want a fresh bowl of rice, homemade popcorn, or reheated soup, this is the tool they’ll continue to reach for.